 Description

-Fog/edge computing technologies are very suitable for enabling smart transportation because they enable a dynamic and localized environment for deploying services potentially more closer to the users and/or data sources.
+Fog/edge computing technologies are very suitable for enabling smart transportation because they enable a dynamic and localized environment for deploying services potentially closer to the users and/or data sources.
 Service providers using fog and edge deployments may actually not instantiate all their available services and in all Fog nodes, rather they may do so when there are users who actually require to use the services in the area serviced by the respective Fog node.

 Smart traffic systems include a multitude of devices and sensors and may provide a variety of services.
 In this case consider the service of delivering a passenger to a particular destination using a self-driving car.
 As part of the transportation service, the user may also request other services such as stopping at a particular point of service e.g. coffee shop, finding a parking spot at the destination, and getting notifications about an eminent emergency service (See Figure 6.21.1-1).
 For example, the passenger in the vehicle is watching a movie using a streaming service.
 The provider knows the destination and the route of the vehicle.
 Since the vehicle remains under one Fog node’s area only for a certain period of time, it is unnecessary to have the full movie in one Fog node.
 Instead, the data, in this case video streams, can be prepared across the route of the vehicle up until the destination.
 The Fog nodes in these areas may be requested to instantiate the service ahead of time and also to provide enough information to predict when the vehicle will be under a Fog node’s coverage and how much data should be buffered ahead of time.
 In this use case, it is assumed that the Fog node has roadside units (RSUs) connected to it via which the data is sent to the vehicle.